+DBS checks.
 The DBS check is one of the most critical elements of the modern recruitment process, ensuring that any individual considered for employment is safe to work in a specific environment.

 The DBS check reveals details of any spent or unspent criminal convictions.
 A DBS check can be completed only with permission granted by the person being reviewed.
 The type of industry within which you operate in dictates the level of DBS check you can to apply for.

-If your organisation performs a healthcare function, or the person you’re considering employing will be working directly with children or vulnerable adults, an enhanced check is required.
+If your organization performs a healthcare function, or the person you’re considering employing will be working directly with children or vulnerable adults, an enhanced check is required.
 Standard and Basic checks are available for other industries, such as financial institutions; if in doubt, check here.

 Empowerment in a safer employment environment means that people are supported and encouraged to make their own decisions.
 Empowerment can be instigated into your organization by:

 By placing the individual at the heart of decisions made about them, you empower them to feel more in control of their employment and safeguard their right to be in control.

+Prevention.
 Safeguarding is as much a preventative measure as a construct to deal with problems if they happen.
 Prevention is about awareness and the empowerment of everyone to be responsible for each other.

-Organisations, therefore, can aim to prevent abuse before it happens by:
+Organizations, therefore, can aim to prevent abuse before it happens by:

-By sharing an understanding of what constitutes neglect or abuse at a Human Resources level, you can help everyone understand what behaviour is expected in a safer employment environment.
+By sharing an understanding of what constitutes neglect or abuse at a Human Resources level, you can help everyone understand what behavior is expected in a safer employment environment.
 Additionally, you can reassure everyone that there are clear procedures to follow if they need to ask for help.

+Proportionality.
 The principle of proportionality suggests finding a balance in the risk to an individual reporting a safeguarding issue, with the potential outcome.

 All responses to a safeguarding disclosure should be appropriate to the risk presented in speaking up.
 Each case, therefore, should be taken entirely on its own merit – safeguarding issues aren’t necessarily a one-size-fits-all situation.

 This is where the real challenge for human resources management procedural protocol lies.
 Consider what is best for the person.
 Get involved to the degree required, ensuring that you don’t make a problem worse.

+Protection.
 Where safeguarding issues have been disclosed, it’s important that human resource management has a valid means to deal with them.